opendata-swiss/ogd-handbook-wiki/handbook/publish/swiss.en.md

 > ### Recommended data formats

 > Essentially, you can make your data available on opendata.swiss in any data format you choose.
-However, the Federal Archives recommend using one of the formats listed in [Recommendations for OGD Formats](/en/library/empfehlungen-formate).
+We encourage using one of the formats listed in [Recommendations for OGD Formats](/en/library/empfehlungen-formate).

-- If necessary, carry out a quality check of the data
+- If necessary, carry out a quality check of the data.

 #### MIME-Type Mapping
 To retrieve the format that is displayed on the portal, following values will be checked in following order: